rsonger/software-engineering-lab/_posts/2025-06-04-geometry_and_material.md

 Again, the order of the vertex color data will decide the color of each side.
 The six red vertices are first, so they are assigned to the right side.
 Then the left side gets yellow vertices, the top side gets green, the bottom side gets cyan, the front side gets blue, and the back side gets magenta.
-These sides will be solid colors, so all six vertices on each side must be the same color.
+These sides will be solid colors, so each side must have the same color for each of its six vertices.
 We took advantage of the `*` operator to multiply the lists and create six copies of each color vertex.
 If we wanted to see color gradients on each side, we would need to write out each color vertex similar to the way we write out each position vertex.

 # Material Objects

-While the `Geometry` object manages geometric data concerning the shape, position, and color of an object's vertices, the `Material` object manages data related to rendering the object including the shader program, `Uniform` objects, and OpenGL render settings.
+While `Geometry` classes manage geometric data concerning the position and color of a 3D object's vertices, the `Material` classes manage data related to the rendering approach for the object, including the shader program, `Uniform` objects, and OpenGL render settings.

 ## The Material Class

-The `Material` base class will compile and initialize the shader program, store and manage uniform objects in a dictionary, and handle OpenGL-specific settings with another dictionary.
+The `Material` base class will compile and initialize the shader program, store and manage uniform objects in a dictionary, and keeps OpenGL-specific settings in another dictionary.

 :heavy_check_mark: ***Try it!***
-<input type="checkbox" class="checkbox inline"> Open your `material.py` file inside the `materials` folder.
+<input type="checkbox" class="checkbox inline"> Open your `material.py` file inside the `graphics/materials` folder.
 <input type="checkbox" class="checkbox inline"> Delete the word `pass` inside the `Material` class and add the following code:

 ```python